• ECTS

 Objectives

-• know how to structure a computer code
+• know how to structure computer code

-• event-based programming and graphical interface development
+• event-driven programming and development of graphical user interfaces

 Read more